Alpine goat

 The Alpine is a medium to large sized breed of domestic goat known for its very good milking ability.
 They have no set colours or markings (although certain markings are discriminated against).
 They have horns, a straight profile and erect ears.

 The breed originated in the French Alps.
-Mature does weigh around 61 kg (135 lbs), and are about 76 cm (30 in) tall at the shoulder.
+Mature goats weigh around 61 kg (135 lbs), and are about 76 cm (30 in) tall at the shoulder.
 Alpine goats can range from white or gray to brown and black.
 Alpine goats are heavy milkers.
 The milk can be made into butter, cheese, soap, ice cream or any other dairy product normally made from cow's milk.
 They are often used for commercial dairy production, as well as homestead milk goats.

 Types

 Several sub-types of Alpine goats have emerged, namely: